Atoms meet symbols

 Let \( Z \subset X \) be a closed smooth subvariety of codimension \( r \geq 2 \).
 For simplicity, we will assume that \( Z \) is irreducible.
 The following is a classical result (see, e.g. \cite[Theorem 7.31]{Voisin_2002}):

 \begin{proposition} Let \( X \) be a complex smooth projective variety, and let \( Z \) be an irreducible closed subvariety of codimension \( r \geq 2 \).
 Denote by \( \mathrm{Bl}_Z X \) the blowup of \( X \) in the smooth center \( Z \).
-Then, for each non-negative integer \( k \), the following ring isomorphism holds:
+Then, for each non-negative integer \( k \), there is a canonical isomorphism of Hodge structures